UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 Workflow description format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The JSON workflow description as understood by the Workflow engine is described here:
+The JSON workflow description as understood by the :ref:`Workflow engine <workflow>` is described here:
 :ref:`workflow-description`.

 Workflow properties
 ^^^^^^^^^^^^^^^^^^^^

-For each workflow, a GET request will retrieve a representation of the current workflow state, including the current state of the workflow variables.
+For each workflow, a ``GET`` request will retrieve a representation of the current workflow state, including the current state of the workflow variables.

 To get a list of jobs that were submitted for the workflow, do a ``GET`` request to